yiil/final-apidocs/beta/api/profilephoto_get.md

 # Get profilePhoto

-Retrieve the properties and relationships of profilephoto object.
+Read the photo and properties of profilePhoto object.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 One of the following **scopes** is required to execute this API for: